 Drug crimes are more severely punished than many other crimes.
 Despite recent reforms in the law to de-stigmatize recreational drug use, drug possession can still result in significant time behind bars and other serious penalties.
-Loveland criminal defense attorney Sean P. Harrell is a former prosecutor, so he knows how the state builds these types of cases and their potential weaknesses.
+Criminal defense attorney Sean P. Harrell is a former prosecutor, so he knows how the state builds these types of cases and their potential weaknesses.
 Contact us online or call (970) 791-2006 today to learn how we can help.

 What Is Drug Possession?